- Both COVID-19 and the sociopolitical landscape have affected the real estate Market in Hong Kong

 While the initial investment of furnishing a space with equipment and facilities may be steep, companies like Føerni offer rental and flexible payment plans, with a full office furniture fit out option so landlords don’t have to worry about anything.

 Furnishing your space will not only help you cater to a wider range of customers, but will also benefit your tenants as well as increase your property’s appeal and demand.
+You can find more benefits to renting office furniture here.

 Beyond the numbers and figures, a property can gain value as a co-working space by fostering a sense of community, providing its customers with flexibility, and opening up possibilities for networking and connections.
 If you’re able to turn your space into a place that your customers are excited and happy about, then that value in itself is immeasurable in worth.